Clinical research and investigator initiated clinical trials

-- If you determine that the project is a research, then please complete a Clinical Research Governance application form and clinical research synopsis or full research protocol and submit to email@example.com.
+- If you determine the project is research, please complete a Clinical Research Governance application form and clinical research project synopsis or full research protocol and submit to email@example.com.

 - For research, a further decision is required to determine whether the project is clinical research or a clinical trial.
 You might find the decision support flowchart (clinical research vs clinical trial) helpful at this point.

 - If you are unclear as to the precise nature of your project, please contact the Clinical Research Manager via email firstname.lastname@example.org or phone: +61 2 9850 2834.